YunoHost-Apps/pilea_ynh/README.md

 * Fill your Enedis account and validate it
 * Choose a meteo station and validate it

-That's it, now wait some days to see data appear !
+That's it, now wait some days to see data appear!

 ## Documentation